-- (1) An investment fund must file annual financial statements for the investment fund's most recently completed financial year that include - (a) a statement of net assetsfinancial position as at the end of that financial year and a statement of net assetsfinancial position as at the end of the immediately preceding financial year; - (b) a statement of operationscomprehensive income for that financial year and a statement of operationscomprehensive income for the immediately preceding financial year; - (c) statement of changes in net assets financial position for that financial year and a statement of changes in net assets financial position for the immediately preceding financial year; - (d) for financial years beginning on or after January 1, 2011, a statement of cashflowscash flows for that financial year and a statement of cashflowscash flows for the immediately preceding financial year, unless it is not required by Canadian GAAP; - (e) a statement of investment portfolio as at the end of that financial year; and - (f) a statement of financial position as at the beginning of the immediately preceding financial year if the investment fund discloses in its annual financial statements an explicit and unreserved statement of compliance with IFRS and if the investment fund: - (i) applies an accounting policy retrospectively in its annual financial statements, - (ii) makes a retrospective restatement of items in its annual financial statements, or - (iii) reclassifies items in its annual financial statements; and - (g) notes to the annual financial statements. - (2) Annual financial statements filed under subsection (1) must be accompanied by an auditor's report. - 2.2 Filing Deadline for Annual Financial Statements The annual financial statements and auditor's report required to be filed under section 2.1 must be filed on or before the 90th day after the investment fund's most recently completed financial year. - 2.3 Interim Financial StatementsReport An investment fund must file an\interim financial statementsreport for the investment fund's most recently completed interim period that includeincludes - (a) a statement of net assetsfinancial position as at the end of that interim period and a statement of net assetsfinancial position as at the end of the immediately preceding financial year; - (b) a statement of operationscomprehensive income for that interim period and a statement of operationscomprehensive income for the corresponding period in the immediately preceding financial year; - (c) a statement of changes in net assetsfinancial position for that interim period and a statement of changes in net assetsfinancial position for the corresponding period in the immediately preceding financial year; - (d) for financial years beginning on or after January 1, 2011, a statement of cashflows for and as at the end of cash flows for that interim period and a statement of cashflowscash flows for the corresponding period in the immediately preceding financial year, unless it is not required by Canadian GAAP; - (e) a statement of investment portfolio as at the end of that interim period;
+- (1) An investment fund must file annual financial statements for the investment fund's most recently completed financial year that include - (a) a statement of financial position as at the end of that financial year and a statement of financial position as at the end of the immediately preceding financial year; - (b) a statement of comprehensive income for that financial year and a statement of comprehensive income for the immediately preceding financial year;

+- (c) statement of changes in financial position for that financial year and a statement of changes in financial position for the immediately preceding financial year; - (d) for financial years beginning on or after January 1, 2014, a statement of cash flows for that financial year and a statement of cash flows for the immediately preceding financial year; - (e) a statement of investment portfolio as at the end of that financial year; - (f) a statement of financial position as at the beginning of the immediately preceding financial year if the investment fund discloses in its annual financial statements an unreserved statement of compliance with IFRS and the investment fund: - (i) applies an accounting policy retrospectively in its annual financial statements, - (ii) makes a retrospective restatement of items in its annual financial statements, or - (iii) reclassifies items in its annual financial statements; and - (g) notes to the annual financial statements. - (2) Annual financial statements filed under subsection (1) must be accompanied by an auditor's report. - Filing Deadline for Annual Financial Statements - The annual financial statements and auditor's report required to be filed under section 2.1 must be filed on or before the 90th day after the investment fund's most recently completed financial year. - 2.3 Interim Financial Report - An investment fund must file an interim financial report for the investment fund's most recently completed interim period that includes - (a) a statement of financial position as at the end of that interim period and a statement of financial position as at the end of the immediately preceding financial year; - (b) a statement of comprehensive income for that interim period and a statement of comprehensive income for the corresponding period in the immediately preceding financial year;

-- (f) a statement of financial position as at the beginning of the immediately preceding financial year if the investment fund discloses in its interim financial report compliance with International Accounting Standard 34 Interim Financial Reporting and if the investment fund: - (i) applies an accounting policy retrospectively in its interim financial report, - (ii) makes a retrospective restatement of items in its interim financial report, or - (iii) reclassifies items in its interim financial report; and - (g) (f) andnotes notes to the interim financial statements report. - 2.4 Filing Deadline for Interim Financial StatementsReport The interim financial statementsreport required to be filed under section 2.3 must be filed on or before the 60th day after the end of the most recent interim period of the investment fund.
+- (c) a statement of changes in financial position for that interim period and a statement of changes in financial position for the corresponding period in the immediately preceding financial year; - (d) for financial years beginning on or after January 1, 2014, a statement of cash flows for that interim period and a statement of cash flows for the corresponding period in the immediately preceding financial year; - (e) a statement of investment portfolio as at the end of that interim period; - (f) a statement of financial position as at the beginning of the immediately preceding financial year if the investment fund discloses in its interim financial report an unreserved statement of compliance with International Accounting Standard 34 Interim Financial Reporting and the investment fund - (i) applies an accounting policy retrospectively in its interim financial report, - (ii) makes a retrospective restatement of items in its interim financial report, or - (iii) reclassifies items in its interim financial report; and - (g) notes to the interim financial report. - Filing Deadline for Interim Financial Report - The interim financial report required to be filed under section 2.3 must be filed on or before the 60th day after the end of the most recent interim period of the investment fund.